Event

 UNU Generative AI Series | Generative AI and Diplomacy: What’s Beyond?

-Join this webinar to explore how the rapid advancement of GenAI is transforming diplomatic processes and what this means for the future of global diplomacy and international relations
+This webinar explores how the rapid advancement of GenAI is transforming diplomatic processes and what this means for the future of global diplomacy.

 Time